Best Agenda Slide Templates For PowerPoint

 2. Agenda Lists Template for PowerPoint

-A template by SketchBubble, this agenda PowerPoint template gives 10 sample slides for creating your agenda slides.
+This agenda PowerPoint template gives 10 sample slides for creating your agenda slides.
 These slides come in the form of lists, which can be filled out to create slides with your meeting agenda, summary of important points and to elaborate upon each point in detail.
 The template sports a grey and blue design with white text, keeping the layout simple enough to allow more text to be accommodated in each slide.

 3. Interactive Tabs Template for PowerPoint